Board of Trustees

 In 1992 Chris received an Eric Gregory Award from the Society of Authors.
 He has since published three volumes of poetry, two novels, and written the screenplay for Coco Chanel & Igor Stravinsky, which was selected to occupy the prestigious closing slot at the 2009 Cannes Film Festival.
 The film enjoyed its international release in 2010.

-Chris is married with has two young sons and was Deputy Head, Academic at Sevenoaks School in Kent for many years.
+Chris has two sons and was Deputy Head, Academic at Sevenoaks School in Kent for many years.
 He was also principal at Southbank International School, Westminster Campus.
 He is now Principal and CEO of the British School of Milan.

 Since 2005 Stratis Stamoulis has been a senior lawyer with the Interamerican group of companies and has been a consultant to the Athens law firm Moratis-Passas since 1998.
 He specialises in insurance, consumer law, private international law and litigation (civil) in particular regarding cases before the Supreme Court (Areios Pagos).
 Stratis was educated at the University of Thessaloniki (law degree) and the University of Kent at Canterbury (LL.M), and has been a member of the Athens Bar since 1995.